felixarntz/web-components-in-gutenberg/README.md

 # Web Components in Gutenberg

-Tests with Web Components in Gutenberg.
+Examples of using Web Components in Gutenberg.